This Site Was Built With You In Mind!

-The whine noise happens because of lack of lubrication to the pump, sometimes just adding fluid to the power steering reservoir will quite the pump whine temporarily, but the leak still needs to be fixed.
+The whine noise happens because of lack of lubrication to the pump, sometimes just adding fluid to the power steering reservoir will quite the pump whine temporarily, but the leak will still need to be fixed.

-One of the most common places to find leaking power steering fluid is at each end of the steering rack, the rack end seals wear out and start leaking.
-If the rack end seals are leaking, it may take a while to notice because the fluid will be trapped by a rubber boot on both ends of the steering rack, these boots protect the steering rack from road debris.
+One of the most common places to find leaking power steering fluid is at each end of the steering rack.
+This is the location of the rack end seals, and they wear out and start leaking.
+If the rack end seals are leaking, it may take a while to notice because a rubber boot will trap the fluid on both ends of the steering rack.
+These boots protect the steering rack from road debris.
 Once these boots fill up with power steering fluid, the fluid will swell the boot and eventually permeate it.

-If the car power steering leak is coming from the rack end seals, most likely you'll have to replace the entire steering rack, and that could cost you a few bucks, or, you could get lucky and find someone to replace just the seals, but that's very rare because you have to disassemble some of the steering rack to get to the seals and sometimes it requires special tools.
+If the power steering fluid leak is coming from the rack end seals, most likely, you'll have to replace the entire steering rack, and that could cost you a few bucks.
+You could get lucky and find someone to replace just the seals, but that's very rare because you have to disassemble some of the steering rack to get to the seals, and sometimes it requires special tools.

-Another common area to find power steering fluid leaking is at a power steering line or pump seal, again, if the pump seal is leaking, it common practice to replace the entire pump instead of rebuilding it because of the special tools required to disassemble the pump.
+Another common area to find power steering fluid leaking is at a power steering line or pump seal.
+Again, if the pump seal is leaking, it's common practice to replace the entire pump instead of rebuilding it because of the unique tools required to disassemble it.
 If you have a line leaking, changing the line will be an easy fix and shouldn't cost you an arm and a leg like a steering rack.

-On older vehicles, some mechanics would used transmission fluid in the power steering system, I recommend checking the owner's manual for information on what kind of power steering fluid is right for your car first, before adding any type of fluid to the power steering system, you don't want to cause a problem, right?
+On older vehicles, some mechanics would use transmission fluid in the power steering system.
+I recommend checking the owner's manual for information on what kind of power steering fluid is right for your car first; before adding any fluid to the power steering system, you don't want to cause a problem.